powermikee/data-api-client-workers/README.md

 ## Why the fork?

-This is an forked version of Jeremy Daly's awesome Data API Client that adds support for Cloudflare Workers.
+This is a forked version of Jeremy Daly's awesome Data API Client that adds support for Cloudflare Workers.

 Unfortunately since aws-sdk doesn't work in a workers environment, the original client will also not work.